O.K. Connery: Plot

-At an airfield in Monte Carlo, Ward Jones, a man with a package, lands his light aircraft, which is destroyed following a collision with a remote controlled full-sized car operated by Thayer, a member of the secret THANATOS organisation.
-Jones dies in the explosion, and his package is retrieved by Thayer's henchwoman Maya.
+Ward Jones lands his light aircraft at an airfield in Monte Carlo, but it is destroyed following a collision with a remote controlled car operated by Thayer, a member of the secret THANATOS organisation.
+Jones dies in the explosion, and a package is retrieved from the wrecked aircraft by Thayer's henchwoman Maya.

-In a medical conference in Monte Carlo, aided by cosmetic surgeon Neil Connery, Jones' girlfriend Yachuko later escapes from Thayer's henchmen.
-She is eventually kidnapped by British agent Miss Maxwell.
-Another of Thayer's henchwomen, Krayendorf, then kidnaps Yachuko.
+In a medical conference in Monte Carlo, Jones' girlfriend Yachuko escapes from Thayer's henchmen, aided by cosmetic surgeon Neil Connery.
+She is later kidnapped by British agent Miss Maxwell, but another of Thayer's henchwomen, Krayendorf, then captures Yachuko.

 Connery meets Maxwell and her boss Commander Cunningham.
-Jones wanted to sell them the package and asked them to protect Yachuko, who also had access to relevant information.
+Jones had wanted to sell them the package and asked them to protect Yachuko, who also had access to relevant information.
 Connery believes that Jones has transferred the data to Yachuko using hypnosis.
 Cunningham demands that Connery help retrieve the information.
 After being reminded that he killed one of Thayer's henchmen in a fight at the conference, Connery agrees to help in exchange for the police investigation being dropped.

 Cunningham dispatches Connery to Malaga where Yachuko has been spotted.
 Connery and Maxwell are met by Juan, who has left his wedding early to greet them.
 Thayer's henchwoman Mildred has followed them to Malaga, but Connery hypnotizes her to reveal Yachuko's location, Krayendorf's castle.

 Firing an arrow, Connery short-circuits the electric fence protecting the castle and destroys its defensive machine gun position.
 Connery, Maxwell, Juan and their colleagues then attack the castle and defeat Krayendorf's henchmen.
 Juan kills Krayendorf and Connery rescues Yachuko.
 Using hypnosis, he accesses most of the critical information, but Mildred kills Yachuko before the process is complete.
 Juan then kills Mildred.

 Meanwhile, an "atomic nucleus" is being transported by American military police.
-Maya and more henchwomen dress up as can can dancers, lure the MPs from their vehicles and steal the nucleus.
+Maya and more henchwomen dress up as can-can dancers, lure the MPs from their vehicles and steal the nucleus.
 With it, THANATOS can now power their "ultra-high-frequency magnetic waves", which will cause all metal machines to stop working.
 This will force world leaders to give THANATOS their gold.